farrahton/browser-technologies-2122/README.md

 On a few browsers like the one on the Lumia 620 linear gradient isn't supported.
 Since I still want the colors as the background I put an image with it as a background-image and an @support linear gradient for browser that do support it.

 I wanted to progressively enhance the user experience for people with JavaScript turned on.
 For them the survey is going to feel a bit shorter (more pleasurable), with the use of a previous and next button and splitting the survey even more into seperate subjects.

+### Accessibility testing

+- In the dev tools I emulated forced color active.
+At first you couldn't see any border around the inputs.
+By using a solid-transparent border it didn't affect the look I wanted without a border and it now shows a good contrasting border for people that have that turned on.
+- Added understandable labels and aria-labels when needed.
+- Sufficient contrast ratio for background and foreground colors
+- Even with the vision deficiencies emulations the page still has good contrasting colors
+- Heading elements appear in a sequentially-descending order

 ### welke browsers de feature(s) wel/niet ondersteunen